LSURice/program-website/people.md

 top-p2="
 Dr. Maulana received a BS in Crop Science from Bunda College of Agriculture in Malawi.
 After working as breeder in Malwai he obtained a MS and PhD in Plant Breeding and Genetics from Kansas State University.
-At KSU, he worked on cold tolerance and prediction for sorghum hybrid performance.
+At KSU, he studied on cold tolerance and prediction for sorghum hybrid performance.
 Most recently, he worked as a postdoctoral researcher in the Small Grains Breeding Lab at Noble Research Institute developing genomic selection models and an image-based phenotyping platform for abiotic stress."